gbgabiola/100DaysOfCode/r2-log.md

 - [30 Days of Code](https://www.hackerrank.com/domains/tutorials/30-days-of-code)
 - [Coursera: Learn How to Learn](https://www.coursera.org/learn/learning-how-to-learn)

-**Thoughts:** Starting my new #100daysOfCode with learning how to learn, so I can store the most important concepts I'm in my long term memory so I can access those information anytime I want it.
+**Thoughts:** Starting my new #100daysOfCode with learning how to learn, so I can store the most important concepts in my long term memory so I can access those information anytime I want it.

 ## Day 1: November 10, Saturday
 **Today's Progress**: